-Ab-initio molecular dynamics
+Ab initio molecular dynamics

-In order to study the dynamics of the system with time, we will perform ab-initio molecular dynamics (AIMD) calculations.
-Here the forces acting on the nuclei are calculated using electronic structure calculations, usually with DFT [42].
-In order to sample different initial conditions, we will run a series of AIMD simulations for the different isomers and use different temperatures ranges following the experimental conditions.
+In order to study the dynamics of the system with time, we will perform ab initio molecular dynamic (AIMD) calculations.
+Here, the forces acting on the nuclei are calculated using electronic structure calculations, usually with DFT [42].
+In order to sample different initial conditions, we will run a series of AIMD simulations for the different isomers and use different temperature ranges following the experimental conditions.
 We will start with 100 different trajectories and will add trajectories until the results converge and the resulting statistics do not change.
 AIMD will reveal possible products and their relative abundance in addition to their dependence on the initial structures.